 For details on how to apply this update, which includes the changes described in this advisory, refer to:

 After installing this update, shut down all running virtual machines.
 Once all virtual machines have shut down, start them again for this update to take effect.

-- Red Hat Virtualization for IBM Power LE 4 ppc64le
+- Red Hat Virtualization for IBM Power LE 4 for RHEL 7 ppc64le

 - BZ - 1471638 - CVE-2017-11334 Qemu: exec: oob access during dma operation

 - BZ - 1489375 - CVE-2017-14167 Qemu: i386: multiboot OOB access while loading kernel image